Mogilev: Name

 The name Mogilev may be derived from Russian mogila (lit. 'grave') and lev (lit. 'lion'); according to folk legend, the city was named after the grave of a young peasant, which was known as the "Tomb of the Lion", and it was around this burial mound that a fortress was built.
-Its founding has also been linked to Galician prince Lev Danilovich.
+Its founding has also been linked to Galician prince Leo I.

 History

 The city was first mentioned in historical records in 1267.
 From the 14th century, it was part of the Grand Duchy of Lithuania, and since the Union of Lublin (1569), it has been part of the Polish–Lithuanian Commonwealth, where it became known as Mohylew.
-In the 16th and 17th centuries, the city flourished as one of the main nodes of the east-west and north-south trading routes.
+In the 16th and 17th centuries, the city flourished as one of the main nodes of the east–west and north–south trading routes.

-In 1577, Grand Duke Stefan Batory granted it city rights under Magdeburg law.
+In 1577, Grand Duke Stephen Báthory granted it city rights under Magdeburg law.
 In 1654, during the Russo-Polish War (1654–1667), the townsmen negotiated a treaty of surrender to the Russians peacefully, if the Jews were to be expelled and their property divided up among Mogilev's inhabitants.
 Tsar Aleksei Mikhailovitch agreed to their proposal.
 However, instead of expelling the Jews, the Russian troops massacred them after they had led them to the outskirts of the town.
 During this war, the city was besieged twice by the Lithuanian army: in 1655, and in 1660.
 In 1661, residents started an uprising against the Russian military occupation.
 The city was set afire by Peter the Great's forces in 1708, during the Great Northern War.
 After the First Partition of Poland in 1772, Mogilev became part of the Russian Empire and became the centre of the Mogilev Governorate.

 In the years 1915–1917, during World War I, the Stavka, the headquarters of the Russian Imperial Army, was based in the city and the Tsar, Nicholas II, spent long periods there as Commander-in-Chief.

 Following the Russian Revolution, in 1918, the city was briefly occupied by Germany and placed under their short-lived Belarusian People's Republic.
 In 1919, Mogilev was captured by the forces of Soviet Russia and incorporated into the Byelorussian SSR.
 Up to World War II and the Holocaust, like many other cities in Europe, Mogilev had a significant Jewish population: according to the Russian census of 1897, out of the total population of 41,100, 21,500 were Jews (i.e. over 50 percent).
 In 1938 the leadership of Soviet Belarus decided to move the capital of the country from Minsk to Mogilev because Minsk was too close to the then-Polish-Soviet border.
 Due to that, the now-Mogilev City Council building was built in 1938–1940 to be the government building.
 It was designed to resemble the Minsk Government building.